Healthcare scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 You could also try and find short-term laboratory work experience in life sciences or pathology.
 Contact the consultant or principal clinical scientist in life sciences or pathology in your local NHS Trust hospital.

-Make sure you attend an open day for your specialism, if there is one, to get a better insight into the role and STP programme.
+Try to attend an open day for your specialism to get a better insight into the role and STP programme.
+See the list of STP open days.

 Many H&I healthcare scientists are employed in the NHS and are typically based in transplantation or immunology departments in large hospitals around the UK.
 Opportunities are also available with: